Quick Answer

 Before you automate further, test one payout end to end.
 The path should be explainable from the on-ramp details, the transfer reference with timestamp, and delivery-stage evidence.
 If any of those are missing or inconsistent, tighten the path before calling it frictionless.

-If you want a deeper dive, read How to Manage and Pay a Global Team of Contractors Compliantly.
+For a broader compliance operating model, see How to Manage and Pay a Global Team of Contractors Compliantly.

 The right tradeoff is not zero friction everywhere.
 Remove repeat steps only where control evidence is stable, and keep explicit review gates where evidence is new, changed, or unclear.
 If you want faster repeat payouts, keep your evidence rules stable enough that your reviewers can approve without rebuilding the case.